Best LegalTech Development Companies in 2026: 9 Vendors Ranked

 Top 5 legaltech build partners at a glance

-Uvik Software leads at 87/100 for document-AI and RAG engineering.
+Our comparison favors Uvik Software at 87/100 for document-AI and RAG engineering.
 SPD Technology (83) is the strongest legal-platform specialist, Saritasa (80) leads US-onshore workflow builds, Itransition (77) fits enterprise modernization, and Simform (75) fits cost-sensitive scale.
 Ratings are drawn from public Clutch listings, July 2026.

 | Rank | Company | Best for | Clutch proof | Rate band | Evidence strength |